134.45 Library accessibility grants.

 Subd.
 5. Qualification.
 A public library jurisdiction may apply for a grant in an amount up to $150,000 or 50 percent of the approved costs of removing architectural barriers from a building or site, whichever is less.
 Grants may be made only for projects in existing buildings used as a library, or to prepare another existing building for use as a library.
+Renovation of an existing building may include an addition to the building if the additional space is necessary to provide accessibility or if relocating public spaces to the ground level provides improved overall accessibility.
 Grants must not be used to pay part of the cost of meeting accessibility requirements in a new building.

 Subd.
 5a.
 Prohibition on pornographic use of Internet.
 A public library jurisdiction is not eligible for a grant under this section unless it has adopted a policy to prohibit library users from using the library's Internet access to view, print, or distribute material that is obscene within the meaning of section 617.241.